Knowledge Centre

 The operation of the States Assembly

-- Privileges and Procedures Committee with wide-ranging responsibilities including the conduct of the States Assembly, elections, the provision of services for members, and providing information to the public about the work of the States Assembly, the Council of Ministers, the scrutiny panels and the Public Accounts Committee.
-This is a very significant committee the chairmanship of which is regarded as one of the most important non-ministerial positions.
+- The Privileges and Procedures Committee has wide-ranging responsibilities including the conduct of the States Assembly, elections and the provision of services for members.
+It also provides information to the public about the work of the States Assembly, the Council of Ministers, the scrutiny panels and the Public Accounts Committee.
+This is a significant committee, the chairmanship of which is regarded as one of the most important non-ministerial positions.

-- Public Accounts Committee with responsibility for financial audits and efficiency reports, working with the Comptroller and Auditor General.
+- The Public Accounts Committee holds responsibility for financial audits and efficiency reports, working with the Comptroller and Auditor General.

-- Scrutiny panels empowered to hold reviews on subjects within their terms of reference, consider the policy of the Council of Ministers, and scrutinise laws, the government plan and other financial proposals of the Council of Ministers.
-Five panels are stipulated –
+- Scrutiny panels, which are empowered to hold reviews on subjects within their terms of reference, consider the policy of the Council of Ministers, and scrutinise laws, the government plan and other financial proposals of the Council of Ministers.
+Five panels currently exist –

-- Scrutiny Liaison Committee comprising the chair of the Public Accounts Committee and the chair of each scrutiny panel.
+- The Scrutiny Liaison Committee comprises the chair of the Public Accounts Committee and the chair of each scrutiny panel.
 The president of this committee is selected by the States Assembly and can be seen as the “chief scrutineer” of the government.

 - Review panels established for a specific purpose.

 More generally, the Standing Orders prescribe in considerable detail the conduct of business in the States Assembly.
-They give consider power to individual members.
+They give considerable power to individual members.

 Particularly significant are the provisions in relation to propositions, which can be for a new law, policy or action.
 A proposition can be lodged by ministers, committees and individual members.
 Paragraph 21 of Standing Orders requires that a proposition -